Jotin2/odin-landing-page/README.md

 # odin-landing-page
 Created a landing page for the Odin Project.
-The landing page utilizes flex to display elements on the page/
+The landing page utilizes flex to display elements on the page.
+Learned a lot about creating sections and utilizing flex in order to set the information within each sections to its proper positions.
+Although there are some bugs with my landing page which includes not rezing correctly when changing size of webpage.
+Lastly, there is extra space at the bottom of the webpage.